mzazon/awesome-cloud-projects/gcp/scalable-audio-content-distribution-chirp-memorystore-valkey/scalable-audio-content-distribution-chirp-memorystore-valkey.md

 ## Prerequisites

 1. Google Cloud Project with billing enabled and appropriate quotas
-2. gcloud CLI installed and configured (version 450.0.0 or later)
+2. gcloud CLI installed and configured (version 455.0.0 or later)
 3. Basic understanding of REST APIs, audio processing, and caching strategies
-4. Access to Chirp 3 instant custom voice (allowlist required - contact Google Cloud sales)
+4. Access to Chirp 3 HD voices (generally available in global, us, eu, and asia-southeast1 regions)
 5. Estimated cost: $50-200/month depending on audio generation volume and cache usage

-> **Note**: Chirp 3 instant custom voice requires allowlist approval due to safety considerations.
-Contact Google Cloud sales to be added to the allowlist before proceeding with voice cloning features.
+> **Note**: Chirp 3 HD voices are generally available and provide enhanced audio quality with support for 8 speakers across 31 locales.
+These voices offer real-time streaming and batch processing capabilities.

 ## Preparation